Estimated reading time: 6 minutes

 We can all agree that there are not enough hours in the day, and we often wonder how the day gets by without being able to accomplish more.

-Time management is a skill that is difficult to master but can be done with a little planning, focus and sometimes technology can help.
+Time management is a skill that is difficult to master but can be done with a little planning, focus, and sometimes, technology can help.

-Taking the time to learn some time management secrets can help keep the organization focused on achieving its mission and strategy – and get more done!
+Learning some time management secrets can help keep the organization focused on achieving its mission and strategy – and get more done!

 8 Time Management Tips